nietras/Sep/README.md

 /// Note that trimming may happen in-place e.g. if also unescaping, which
 /// means the <see cref="SepReader.Row.Span" /> will be modified and contain
 /// "garbage" state for trimmed/unescaped cols.
 This is for efficiency to
 /// avoid allocating secondary memory for trimmed/unescaped columns.
-Header
+That
+/// is, the column span <see cref="SepReader.Col.Span" /> will be correct
+/// with trimmed text, but the row span <see cref="SepReader.Row.Span" />
+/// may have "garbage" state between columns if any column had spaces
-/// columns/names will also be trimmed.
-Note that only the space ` ` (ASCII
+/// removed.
+Header columns/names will also be trimmed.
+Note that only the
-/// 32) character is trimmed, not any whitespace character.
+/// space ` ` (ASCII 32) character is trimmed, not any whitespace character.
 /// </remarks>
 public SepTrim Trim { get; init; } = SepTrim.None;
 /// <summary>